Afsheen28/tech-511-cloud-linux/securing-the-db/README.md

 * In order to get into these machines, there will be an Internet Gateway.
 * The Internet Gateway is the way to enter the network of our VM.
 We will have traffic coming in from the internet on HTTP.
 May also need to SSH in.
 It will be the same thing.
 * In order the direct the traffic to the correct destination, we need to set up a route table to direct the path.
-* A deafult route table will be created for us already which means we only need to create one.
+* A default route table will be created for us already which means we only need to create one.
 * A router uses a route table to direct traffic.
 * The DEFAULT route table will allow internal traffic so that the app VM and the DB VM would need to talk to each other.
 * The traffic that involves the communication between the app and the DB is legitimate; meaning the app talking to the DB.